RayBB/openlibrary-docs/Home.md

 ## Team Pages

-Here are the main pages for each team that works on Open Library:
+Here are the main pages for each team that works on Open Library.
+Have a question and not sure who to ask?
+Please refer to our [current Team Leads](https://github.com/internetarchive/openlibrary/labels?q=Lead%3A) labels and our [Team Directory](https://openlibrary.org/about/team).

 | Team Portals |
 |---|